Updated July 2014

 I have maintained harpsichords for more than 30 years.
 All my private harpsichords are quilled with bird’s feathers.
 When voicing other instruments, I recommend Delrin plectra for a variety of reasons.
 I have extensive experience in voicing with this material.

-Fee: 50 € per hour; travel costs are divided between customers.
+Fee: 65 € per hour; travel costs are divided between customers whenever possible.
 Ideally, I’m combining several maintenance and concert engagements in one place to ensure low travel costs per customer.